winstonford/docker-beaglebone-resinio-mountup/README.md

 ## How

+In short:

+1. Insert an sd card
+1. Boot up
+1. Find the volume
+1. Format it
+1. Reboot

+Going forward the card will automount to /media on any device running this app.
+Data is not stored in the app, only locally on the card.
+Data is persistent across apps.

 ### Get a card

 Get a micro sd card.
 [Sandisk](https://www.amazon.com/dp/B010Q57T02/) works well.
-Erase and format the card in FAT format.
-On a mac, Disk Utility will do this.
+Insert the card into the beaglebone slot.
+Power up.

 ### Find the volume